 Advisors receive written notification of any advisee who has been academically dismissed, placed or continued on probation, or returned to good academic standing.
 Students dismissed from Loyola University Maryland due to academic deficiency may appeal their dismissal and request a hearing from the Academic Standards Committee.

 Students on academic probation must adhere to the conditions set for them by the Academic Standards Committee.
 It is the personal responsibility of the student on probation to make certain that the minimum QPA requirements are achieved.
 In addition, students on probation are required to meet regularly with an assigned administrator in the Academic Advising and Support Center, who will monitor their academic progress until they return to good academic standing.

 The faculty advisor should help students understand the gravity of their academic situation and assist students in setting realistic goals.
 In helping the student select classes, the advisor should suggest courses and a schedule that provides a balanced workload and promotes an appropriate use of the student’s time outside the classroom.

 Leave of Absence

 Students may request to take a leave of absence for no more than two consecutive semesters.
-However, if at the end of the leave of absence additional time is needed, a written request for an exception can be submitted to the Director of the Academic Advising and Support Center.
+However, if at the end of the leave of absence additional time is needed, a written request for an exception can be submitted to the Office of the Dean of Undergraduate Studies.

 - Students often find the decision to take a leave of absence stressful because the circumstances that make the leave a good option are stressful in and of themselves.
 The faculty advisor should provide basic information and refer the student to appropriate campus resources to help the student address his or her difficulties.

-- If the student needs information about taking a leave of absence, please refer them to the Academic Advising and Support Center at 410-617-5050.
+- If the student needs information about taking a leave of absence, please refer them to the Office of the Dean of Undergraduate Studies 410-617-5547.